fragaria/website/_drafts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rhythm.md

 ---

 Websites with good vertical rhythm are more aesthetically pleasing and generally feel more consistent.
-While understanding of vertical rhythm rules is simple, maintaing it on bigger websites becomes challenging.
+While understanding vertical rhythm rules is simple, maintaing it on bigger websites becomes challenging.
 But challenges are fun, aren't they?
 Read on!

 {% include figure.html cloudinary_src='posts/2018-11-12-building-a-simple-company-website-the-hard-way-vertical-rythm__6_msthpg' sizing='wide' %}